 At the beginning of the War the 1st [Battalion, The Manchester Regiment] were ordered to the front, and on 8th November, 1914, Dunlop met his death from a sniper’s bullet at La Bassée, three weeks to the day from his landing in France.

 He married on 13th October, 1902, Maud McClure, daughter of Surgeon-General JT Williams, Madras Medical Service, of Heathfield, Jersey, and leaves a son and daughter.

 (The text above appeared in the Book of Remembrance of Victoria College in 1920)

-A further poignant fact is that by September 1915, Frederick Dunlop was one of the 3 Dunlop brothers who were killed in the First World War.
+He was from a Jersey family of 8 brothers who all entered military service!
+The eldest a medical officer in West Africa, next a Natal Mounted Police Officer, next an Boer War veteran and Indian Army Captain – all were dead by 1912.
+Next two (including Frederick below) and youngest – were killed in action in WW1.
+The remaining two, Boer and WW1 veterans who survived and became magistrates in Natal.
 When, after the First World War, Victoria College re-organised the 4 Houses which all boys joined upon entering the College, Dunlop was one of those Houses together with Braithewaite, Bruce and Sartorius.
 A fifth House Diarmid, was added in the 1990s.
 All the Houses are named after Old Victorians with military connections and which will be the subject of a separate blog.